Published On: Mar 29 2013 05:52:36 PM CDTUpdated On: Apr 03 2016 01:00:00 AM CDT

 1974: In what becomes known as the "Super Outbreak," 148 tornadoes are confirmed in 13 U.S. states, including Illinois, Indiana, Michigan, Ohio, Kentucky, Tennessee, Alabama, Mississippi, Georgia, North Carolina, Virginia, West Virginia, and New York.
 The event, at the time the biggest tornado outbreak in recorded history, left 319 dead, injured more than 5,000 and extensively damaged about 900 square miles along a total combined path length of 2,600 miles.
 The tornado outbreak wouldn't be surpassed in size until the April 25-28, 2011, tornado outbreak that left 324 dead across the Southeast, Southern Midwest and Northeast parts of the U.S. Pictured here is a "Super Outbreak" tornado that hit just west of Cincinnati.
 The tornado was rated as an F5, one of two F5s on that day that struck the Dayton-Cincinnati area.

-1973: Actor Adam Scott, best known for his TV roles in the sitcoms "Parks and Recreation" and "Party Down," and for movie roles in "Step Brothers," "Piranha 3-D," "Our Idiot Brother" and "Friends with Kids," is born in Santa Cruz, Calif.
+1973: Actor Adam Scott, best known for his TV roles in the sitcoms "Parks and Recreation" and "Party Down," and for movie roles in "Step Brothers," "Piranha 3-D," "Our Idiot Brother," "Friends with Kids" and "Hot Tub Time Machine 2," is born in Santa Cruz, California.

 1973: Martin Cooper of Motorola makes the first handheld mobile phone call to Joel S. Engel of Bell Labs, his chief competitor, using the prototype DynaTAC phone.
 That public demonstration landed the DynaTAC on the July 1973 cover of Popular Science magazine.
 However, it would take another 10 years for a version of the phone to become the first cell phone to be commercially released.
 Cooper is seen here re-enacting that first mobile phone call in 2007.

-1972: Actress Jennie Garth, best known for starring as Kelly Taylor on the television series "Beverly Hills, 90210," is born in Urbana, Ill.
+1972: Actress Jennie Garth, best known for starring as Kelly Taylor on the television series "Beverly Hills, 90210," is born in Urbana, Illinois.

 1971: Downhill skier Picabo Street, who won gold medals in super G at the 1998 Winter Olympics and in downhill at 1996 World Championships, along with three other Olympic and World Championship medals, is born in Triumph, Idaho.